 - Work/life balance — You prefer to work smart at a sustainable pace, so you are successful with a low risk of burnout.
 People work about ~40 hours a week or less and accomplish a lot because of focus and alignment.
 Working on nights or weekends only happens rarely in extreme situations.
 When people leave work at the end of the day or go on vacation, they are able to disconnect.

 - Emotional intelligence — People are encouraged to identify, evaluate, control, and express emotions in a healthy way at work and bring empathy to how they interact with others.
 This is reflected in how people treat one another.
 Yelling at or belittling others would be out of place and a cause for concern.

 - Continuous delivery — Teams deploy code and ship features to users regularly.
 They prefer to deliver value to users in smaller chunks and then iterate (instead of delivering huge features rarely).

 The following things will excite me about your organization.
 They are not requirements, but ideally you have at least a few of them.

-- Flexible work schedule.
-I tend to work 9:30am-5:30pm PT, but appreciate flexibility when I need to adjust.
+- I tend to work 10am-6pm with a couple earlier days for meetings, but appreciate flexibility when I need to adjust.

 - 20+ days of paid vacation.

 - This can be an unlimited vacation policy, if you have a minimum expectation for time off, so it does not become a race to the bottom.
 Expect me to ask how many days of vacation your employees take on average.